Xinglab/IRIS/README.md

                          [--ic50-cut-off IC50_CUT_OFF]
 ```

-* Step 4.
-More strigent screen to compare the presence-absence of a given SJ between tumor and normal tissues (IRIS screening module: 'tumor-specificity screen')
+* **Step 4**.
+Perform tumor-specificity screen, a more strigent screen comparing the presence-absence of a given SJ between tumor and normal tissues (IRIS screening module: 'tumor-specificity screen')
   + `IRIS append_sjc` combines `screen` and `screen_sjc` results (by appending `screen_sjc` outputs to `screen` outputs).
-The 'integrated' output contains annotations for tumor-specific targets.
+This 'integrated' output contains annotations for tumor-specific targets.
   + `IRIS append_sjc -i` option can be used to execute both `IRIS append_sjc` and `IRIS annotate_ijc` functions.
 If `-i` option is used, `-p` and `-e` arguments are required.
 ```
 usage: IRIS screen_sjc [-h] -p PARAMETER_FIN